-1.4.3.3 Modification of Permits Revised 11/3/15
+1.4.3.3 Modification of Permits Revised 11/3/15, 7/1/18

 - (a) A request for modification of a valid permit may be made by submitting a letter or an application form, as set forth in Subsection 1.4.3.3.
 Many permit modifications may be requested by submittal of a letter; however, the following permit modifications are specifically excluded from the letter modification process: - 1.
 Requests to increase the duration of the consumptive use authorization, except for: - a.
-Increases in duration that meet the criteria for a water conservation incentive permit extension under Subsection 1.4.3.3.1(c), or - b.
+Increases in duration that meet the criteria for a water conservation incentive permit extension under Subsection 1.4.3.3.1(c), or

+- b.
 Increases in duration due to a change in statutory law that authorizes a longer permit duration; - 2.
 Requests to increase the consumptive use allocation(s), except for: - a.
 Increases in use of water from a man-made surface water management system that do not increase the allocation by 100,000 or more gallons per day on an annual average basis, or - b.
 The addition of landscape irrigation of less than one acre, or - c.
-Increases due to a change from an annualized incremented allocation to an end of permit (total quantity) annual allocation; or
+Increases due to a change from an annualized incremented allocation to an end of permit (total quantity) annual allocation; or - d.

-- d.
 Increases in allocation due to combining multiple permits into one permit (e.g., combining a 1 MGD permit and a 2 MGD permit into a single 3 MGD permit), without increasing the duration or changing the distribution of the allocation of any of the permits except as allowed by other provisions of this paragraph; - 3.
 Requests to change the permitted use type; - 4.
-Requests to change the permitted use within a use type that has been allocated in the permit (e.g., change from potato irrigation to cabbage irrigation), unless it does not increase the consumptive use allocation(s); - 5.
 Requests to add withdrawal points, unless the addition; - a.
 Is for backup-allocation purposes to increase the permittee's ability to meet peak demands, or - b.
-Is for the use of water from a man-made surface water management system; - 6.
-Requests to change the source(s) of withdrawal(s), unless the change is to use water from a man-made surface water management system; or - 7.
+Is for the use of water from a man-made surface water management system; - 5.
+Requests to change the source(s) of withdrawal(s), unless the change is to use water from a man-made surface water management system; or - 6.
 Requests to change the location(s) of withdrawal point(s), unless the change: - a.
 Is for the relocation or addition of withdrawal point(s) from a man-made surface water management system, or - b.
-Is for the relocation of a proposed well or replacement of an existing well with a well producing from the same hydrostratigraphic unit as the proposed well or existing well so long as the relocated or replacement well does not cause impacts to the water resources of the area or existing offsite land uses beyond those evaluated under the consumptive use permit, and the total designed pumping capacity of the relocated or replacement well is less than or equal to the designed pumping capacity of the proposed or existing well that was authorized under the consumptive use permit.
+Is for the relocation of a proposed well or replacement of an existing well or wells producing from the same hydrostratigraphic unit as the proposed well or existing well(s) and does not cause impacts to the water resources of the area or existing offsite land uses beyond those evaluated under the consumptive use permit.